This course has over 3 hours of video content.

 There are no requirements except an interest in learning.
 The course doesn’t presuppose any special background in science or the philosophy of science.

 Kevin deLaplante is the lead instructor at the Critical Thinker Academy.
-He earned an undergraduate degree in physics from Carleton University and a PhD in philosophy from the University of Western Ontario.
+He earned an undergraduate degree in physics from Carleton University and a PhD in philosophy from Western University.

 Kevin spent most of his academic career as an Associate Professor of Philosophy in the Department of Philosophy & Religious Studies at Iowa State University.
 From 2008-2013 he served as Chair of that department.

-In 2015, Kevin left his academic job to work full time as an independent educator, creating video courses and other educational content for the Critical Thinker Academy, including the Argument Ninja podcast.
+In 2015, Kevin left his academic job to work full time as an independent educator, creating video courses and other educational content that helps people develop their critical thinking and communication skills.